starburst997/CSNamedPipes/README.md

 Both the Client and Server will wait for messages and can send message to each other asynchronously until `Stop()` is called.

-Not sure if I would've been better with Socket instead, I failed using `WM_COPYDATA` at first and stumbled upon this which seems pretty lightweight (I only need to send a few messages between a Unity App and a Windows App).
+Not sure if I would've been better with Socket instead, I failed using `WM_COPYDATA` at first and stumbled upon this which seems pretty lightweight (I only need to send a few messages between a Unity App and a Windows App for [Notessimo](https://notessimo.net)).

 ## Server